lahiiru/browser-push/index.md

     ```java
     // universal_web_notification_sender/src/main/java/info/wearetrying/PushServerVars.java
-    static final String VAPID_PUBLIC_KEY = \"put-the-public-key-here\";
+    static final String VAPID_PUBLIC_KEY = "put-the-public-key-here";
-    static final String VAPID_PRIVATE_KEY = \"put-the-private-key-here\";
+    static final String VAPID_PRIVATE_KEY = "put-the-private-key-here";
     ```

 2. Add your subscriptions in `Sender.java` as below.
+(If you don't remember what is called subscription, those are the strings obtained in above steps 1.4 and 1.11)

     ```java
-    PushSubscription nonSuffariSubscription = new PushSubscription( \"subscriptionJson\" )
+    PushSubscription nonSuffariSubscription = new PushSubscription( "subscriptionJson" )
-    String suffariSubscription = \"subscriptionToken\";
+    String suffariSubscription = "subscriptionToken";
     ```

 3. Sample notification should be delivered to your browser when you run `Sender.java` class.
+(If you couldn't run the java class please refer [Google](https://www.google.lk/search?q=how+to+run+maven+java+project+intellij)).

 **If you need to send notifications to Safari browser, following additional steps are needed.**